How to Fix Apex Legends Crashing in Ranked Mode?

 Reinstall the Game from Steam

-1. On your Xbox, press the Xbox button.
-This should open up the Settings.
+1. On your Xbox, press the Xbox button to open Settings.

-2. In Settings, navigate to My Games and Apps and locate Apex Legends.
+2. Go to My Games and Apps and find Apex Legends.

 Fix Apex Legends Crashing In Ranked Mode on Xbox